awsmasudur/gettingstartedwithKDAStudio/README.md

 Number of open shards: 2

 2. Open the Cloud9 IDE
-3. In the terminal create a file "random_data_generator.py" vi random_data_generator.py
+3. crate a new file from Cloud9 IDE "random_data_generator.py"
 4. Enter the below python code

 ```